Insight • Design craft

 Headlines and display use

-Handmade type is most effective at large scales: headlines, hero sections, posters, social media graphics, and packaging.
-The details that make it charming (texture, irregularity, ink behavior) are visible at display sizes.
+Handmade type works best at large sizes: headlines, hero sections, posters, social graphics and packaging.
+The details that make it interesting - texture, irregularity, ink behaviour - need room to show.

 Brand marks and wordmarks

-A hand-lettered wordmark creates a unique brand identifier that no other brand can share.
-It is inherently ownable in a way that a typeface is not.
+A hand-lettered wordmark gives a brand a distinctive identifier that no other brand can share.
+That is inherently more ownable than a standard typeface.

 Packaging and physical media

-Handmade type thrives on physical surfaces: packaging, signage, merchandise, and print.
-The tactile quality of hand-drawn letterforms complements physical materials.
+Handmade type suits physical surfaces: packaging, signage, merchandise and print.
+The tactile quality of hand-drawn letterforms sits naturally beside real materials.

 Campaign and editorial design

-Short-form campaign headlines, editorial spreads, and social media content benefit from the energy and personality of handmade type.
+Short campaign headlines, editorial spreads and social content benefit from the energy and personality of handmade type.
+Long passages do not.

-On the web, use handmade type for headlines and display elements while keeping body text in a clean, readable typeface.
-The contrast creates visual interest without sacrificing readability.
+On the web, use handmade type for headlines and display elements, then keep body text in a clean, readable typeface.
+The contrast creates interest without sacrificing readability.
 This pairing approach aligns with the design principles in our web design trends guide.

 Where to be cautious